Watts-Lab/task-mapping/tasks/random_dot_motion.md

 different proportions of correlated dots, pc = 50%, 30%, and 5%.
 In addition, the deviation was set to 0° in difficulty level 1 and to 45° in difficulty levels 2 and 3.

- > There are 2 versions of the study
+### There are 2 versions of the study:
   ### Version 1
  > 1. Participants receive instructions and complete five individual training rounds at each difficulty level.
-2. Participants are then paired with a randomly assigned partner in the first study for 15 rounds
+> 2. Participants are then paired with a randomly assigned partner in the first study for 15 rounds
-3. In each round, participants first observe sets of 50 moving dots on a screen some moving consistently in a similar direction (“correlated dots”) and others in random directions.
+> 3. In each round, participants first observe sets of 50 moving dots on a screen some moving consistently in a similar direction (“correlated dots”) and others in random directions.
-4. They then estimate the angle (the main direction of the correlated dots) by moving an arrow
+> 4. They then estimate the angle (the main direction of the correlated dots) by moving an arrow
-5. Next they observe their partner’s estimate, partners always had the same correct angle programmed into the dots, but the difficulty level could vary by trial between the pair.
+> 5. Next they observe their partner’s estimate, partners always had the same correct angle programmed into the dots, but the difficulty level could vary by trial between the pair.
-6. Finally either revised the first estimate or discounted the advice by pressing a button.
+> 6. Finally either revised the first estimate or discounted the advice by pressing a button.
-7. Subsequently, the correct angle was revealed, the participant’s total score was updated, and a new round started.
+> 7. Subsequently, the correct angle was revealed, the participant’s total score was updated, and a new round started.
-8. After 15 rounds, participants were informed that they would be paired with a new partner and another series of 15 rounds started.
+> 8. After 15 rounds, participants were informed that they would be paired with a new partner and another series of 15 rounds started.
 This procedure was repeated six times, corresponding to the six conditions of difficulty level faced by participants and partners
-9. Participants then complete the 7th condition as a manipulation check in which the individual faced a low difficulty level and the partner faced a high difficulty level.
+> 9. Participants then complete the 7th condition as a manipulation check in which the individual faced a low difficulty level and the partner faced a high difficulty level.

  ### Version 2
-1. Six people are given specific letters (A, B, C, D, E, F) in a chain
+> 1. Six people are given specific letters (A, B, C, D, E, F) in a chain
-2. Each person in the chain is paired with their predecessor for 15 consecutive rounds and the level of difficulty increases further down the chain (A-head of the chain always has difficulty level one and difficulty increases along the chain)
+> 2. Each person in the chain is paired with their predecessor for 15 consecutive rounds and the level of difficulty increases further down the chain (A-head of the chain always has difficulty level one and difficulty increases along the chain)
-3. The individual at position k observed the final estimate of the individual at position k ‒ 1 before entering their final estimate
+> 3. The individual at position k observed the final estimate of the individual at position k ‒ 1 before entering their final estimate

 ## Details of Task development
 > The task was developed using HTML/JavaScript and SmartFoxServer.
 A set of 25 unique angles equidistantly distributed between 0° and